keynou/insightPro/README.md

 # Input Dataset
 **Note:** Each year of data can have different columns.
 So I analyzed the column names prior to make decisions on the counts.
+Also the inputs have a lot of problems, including sometimes there is a 2nd location and state for the same occupation.
+So because of misleading information I just considered the first occurance of a state for a job.
+This is true in H1B_FY_2016.
+Also, there are sometime bad characters like a ; that shouldn't be in a cell name.
+So I had to use the info on other cells that are in its neighborhood and be carefull to not separate the cell with ; into 2 different cell when I was trying to analyze the input file.
+I also used the special help of &AMP; so whenever there was a "&AMP" in the cell value, I wouldn't separate the cell into 2 different cells.

 # Instructions
 ***The objective is to analyze the input file of h1b applications and create 2 output files